Kyubyong/kss/README.md

 # Korean TTS Model: what is the best Hangul processing strategy for Korean speech synthesis?

-Hangul, the script for Korean, is a unique writing system.
+Hangul is a unique script designed mostly for Korean.
+It is phonetic in principle like Latin letters, but you need to know much more pronunciation rules in order to pronounce it correctly than you do for German or Spanish.
 Hangul is syllable-based like Kana, the Japanese script, but Hangul is also different from Kana in that Hangul syllables can be decomposed into their constitutional consonants and vowels.
-This is quite handy for readability in practice, but often it embarrasses Korean computational linguists.
+Putting together, these are quite handy for readability in practice, but often they embarrass Korean computational linguists.
-Is it better to decompose Hangul syllables for this task?
+Do I have to convert graphmes into phonemes first?
+Is it better to decompose Hangul syllables for TTS?
  Or do I have to take syllables without decomposition?
  If you know the scene behind the Hangul unicode, you will find things are even more complicated.
 There are two kinds of unicode blocks for contemporary Hangul consonants and vowels (called __jamo__ in Korean): Hangul Jamo (0x01100-0x011FF) and